shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/SystemsPlan.md

     <li>
         <b>Functional: </b>Here are the functional requirements of the system
         <ol>
-            <li>System should predict if a given transaction is fraudulent or not</li>
+            <li>System should provide a next action to take to the campaign manager as they decide what population of customers they should target the email to</li>
-            <li>System should enable the user (customer) to indicate if the prediction is accurate or not by approving or declining a fraudulent transaction</li>
+            <li>System should enable the user (campaign manager) predicted conversion rate for a given action</li>
-            <li>System should allow authorized users (business users of financial institution) to test random transactions to measure the performance of the system</li>
+            <li>System should allow authorized users (campaign managers) to test random states and action permutations to measure the performance of the system</li>
            <li>System should allow authorized users (machine learning engineers) to test different models</li>
            <li>System should allow authorized users (machine learning engineers) to retrain models on existing data</li>
-           <li>System should at least 70% Recall</li>
-           <li>System should at least 90% Precision</li>
+           <li>System should meet the target conversion rate</li>
-           <li>System should at least 0.8% ROC AUC Score</li>
-           <li>System should at least 0.7% F1 Score</li>
         </ol>
     </li>
     <li>